MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/winnt.md

 ---
 title: winnt
-description: Reference topic for winnt, which is deprecated, and is not guaranteed to be supported in future releases of Windows.
+description: Reference article for winnt, which is deprecated, and is not guaranteed to be supported in future releases of Windows.

 ms.prod: windows-server